8 Practical employee engagement tips (on-premise staff)

 2. Buy different masks for each of your line workers.
 Who always wanted a beard?

-For the brave leaders: Show up as Homer tomorrow?
+For the brave leaders: Show up as Homer tomorrow at work?

 3. Crazy sock day.
 What’s not to love about this idea?

-4. Leave fun reminders where the hand sanitizers are.
-Tasteful jokes?
+4. Leave fun reminders where the hand sanitizers are to help them remember.
+Use tasteful jokes?

 5. Post-it days.
 Leave post-it notes in fun places.
 Give clues to a riddle that can only be solved if people work together, and something where everybody wins.
 Hot-dog day when the employees have 40 post-it notes combined?
 See point 10 below.